msg-CareerPaths/csharp-training/chapters/workingmode.md

 ## Working Mode

 The road-map consists of several steps.
 In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.
-In parallel, a simple application will be built with the learned concepts: the *Online Shop* application.
+In parallel, a simple application will be built with the learned concepts: a *Products* application.

 After the learning material for a given step was sufficiently explored, either some new functionality will be added to this application or old functionality will be refactored.